Student Financial Services Information for Undergraduates

-There is not a significant difference in financial aid eligibility between living on-campus or off-campus (but not at home with parents).
+There is a difference in financial aid eligibility between living on-campus or off-campus.
 Financial aid eligibility is based, in part, on the total cost of attendance or financial aid budget.
 The financial aid budget consists of

 amounts used for each budget component cannot be individualized for a student's actual expenses.